2roundrobins/perception/README.md

 # perception
- norns time shifting script based on animal CFF (critical flicker fusion) and their perception of the world
+ norns time shifting script based on animal CFF (critical-flicker fusion frequency) and their perception of the world

  ![main_gui](/assets/gui.png)